google-code-export/hawkscope/plugins/googlescope/trunk/readme.txt

-To build this you will need Ant and Hawkscope jar with dependencies see build.properties.
+To build this you will need Maven and Hawkscope jar with dependencies.
+You can check out Hawkscope from svn, make "mvn install -Dmaven.test.skip" to install it in a local repository.

 Build command:
-ant dist
+mvn package -Dmaven.test.skip

+Build result: target/twitter-X.X-jar-with-dependencies.jar